forwards/surveys-public/survey-forms/useR2020/useR2020_survey_questions.md

 There are 19 questions in this survey.

-## Involvement at useR!
+## Interest in R and the useR! conference

-### Did you present in a contributed session at useR!?

-Choose one of the following answers
+### What is your interest in R?

 Please choose  **only one**  of the following:

--   Yes, I gave a regular talk
--   Yes, I presented a lightning talk
--   Yes, I presented a poster
+- I am an R user
--   No
--   Prefer not to respond

-### Did you present in an special session (invited talk, tutorial, organized session) or hold an organizational position (program/local committee member,session chair)?

-Choose one of the following answers

-Please choose  **only one**  of the following:

--   Yes
--   No
--   Prefer not to respond

-## use of R
+- I am interested in becoming an R user
+- I am not interested in R, but I am interested in data science
+- I am not interested in R or data science [exit with thanks but not eligible]

-### How long have you been using R for?
+### How long have you been using R for? [conditional on being an R user]

 Choose one of the following answers